-Government Code section 17557, subdivision (e), states that a test claim shall be submitted on or before June 30 following a given fiscal year to establish eligibility for that fiscal year.
-The County of Sacramento filed the test claim on September 26, 2003.
-Therefore, costs incurred pursuant to Elections Code sections 3201 and 3203, subdivision (b)(2) are reimbursable on or after July 1, 2002.
+Government Code section 17557 states that a test claim shall be submitted on or before June 30 following a given fiscal year to establish eligibility for reimbursement for that fiscal year.
+The County of Sacramento filed the test claim for this mandate on August 13, 2001, establishing eligibility for reimbursement beginning in fiscal year 2000-2001.
+The test claim statute became effective on January 1, 2001.
+Therefore, costs incurred for compliance with this mandate are reimbursable on or after January 1, 2001.